Youth Support Services

 The collaborative integrates community resources for families and provides children opportunities for real permanence; promotes a safe, stable, healthy, nurturing environment enabling children to flourish and become independent, productive adults making responsible choices.

-Shasta County Office of Education, Youth Support Services, provides support to homeless students and school districts through technical assistance and inter-agency collaboration around school stability, with the outcome of increasing academic success for students in homeless situations.
-(Wording is still being worked on)
+Shasta County Office of Education, Youth Support Services, provides support to homeless students and school districts through technical assistance and inter-agency collaboration around school stability, with the outcome of increasing academic success for students experiencing homelessness.

 Tobacco Use Prevention Education